 - The application for Fall 2017 semester is closed.

-- For Fall 2018, the application will open in mid-September and the deadline will be in mid-December 2017.
+- For Fall 2018, the application is available September 5, 2017 and the deadline is December 15, 2017 at 8:59, PST.
 (Note: transcripts and letters of recommendation for the MS and PhD programs will be accepted for 2 weeks after the application deadline; however, we cannot promise that late documents will be included in the review of the application.)

 - All applicants must meet UC Berkeley Graduate Division Admission Requirements as well as CEE Minimum Admission Requirements (listed below).